 Remote exploitation of an input validation error in F-Secure's Internet Gatekeeper could allow an attacker to trigger a denial of service against the software's Content Scanner Server.
 The server provides automated antivirus scanning, content filtering and access control for e-mail and Web traffic.
 According to Reston, Va.-based iDefense, which reported the flaw, malformed packets received by the Content Scanner on port 18,971 can trigger a denial of service during the parsing of the packet, causing the application to fail with an access violation error.
 Internet Gatekeeper Server 6.32 and earlier and F-Secure Anti-Virus for Microsoft Exchange 6.21/6.01 and earlier are vulnerable.
 F-Secure recommends configuring the product so that the F-Secure Content Scanner Server accepts connections only from known IP addresses.
-A
+A hotfix is also available.

 Spyware, file swapping targeted by lawmakers